ithkuil/ithkuil/src/src/syntax.md

-title: Syntax, Scope, Morphology
+# Title: Syntax, Scope, Morphology
-description: Free libre opensource public domain documentation for Ithkuil philosophical language invented by John Quijada
+## Description: Free, libre, open-source, public domain documentation for Ithkuil, a philosophical language invented by John Quijada

-# Scopal hierarchy of the Ithkuil categories
+# Scopal Hierarchy of the Ithkuil Categories

-_Compiled by Ilmen and published at https://pastebin.com/pUBHsDv7_
+_Compiled by Ilmen and published at [Pastebin](https://pastebin.com/pUBHsDv7)._

-Categories are sorted by semantic precedence.
+Categories are sorted by semantic precedence:

 * Bias
 * Illocution
 * Sanction + Validation